60 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but if you are using any medications that might affect the study, the investigator may ask you to stop.

-What data supports the effectiveness of the treatment One week replacement soft contact lenses for astigmatism?
+What evidence suggests that one week replacement soft contact lenses are effective for astigmatism?

 This trial is for adults with astigmatism who have never worn contact lenses before.
 Participants will be asked to wear new soft contact lenses that are replaced weekly and must attend follow-up visits.